forman/extendit/README.md

 }
 ```

-and define the corresponding JavaScript code contribution:
+and also defines the corresponding JavaScript code contribution in its
+activator:

 ```ts
 import { registerCodeContribition } from "@forman2/extendit";